Get in touch with Jonathan

 Prior to joining Keltie in 2011, Jonathan was a principal chemist at GlaxoSmithKline and has almost 10 years’ experience of working in the pharmaceutical sector in the epigenetic, immuno-inflammation, cardiovascular and respiratory disease areas.

-Jonathan received a first-class honours degree in Natural Sciences from the University of Cambridge before gaining a PhD in organic chemistry with post-doctoral experience at the distinguished École Polytechnique, Paris, France.
+Jonathan received a first-class honours degree in Natural Sciences from the University of Cambridge before gaining a PhD in Organic Chemistry with post-doctoral experience at the distinguished École Polytechnique, Paris, France.

 Continue reading about Jonathan